MacaqueNet/MacaqueNet.github.io/data_digitizing.md

 </ul>

 <p>
-  Interested in helping out?
-Click the button above and register your interest now.
-The MacaqueNet Management Team will get in touch with details about which datasets currently require digitization and processing.
+  <strong>Interested in helping out?
+Register your interest by clicking the button above.
+Once you submit the form, a member of the MacaqueNet management team will contact you with details on available datasets for digitization and processing.</strong>
 </p>

 ***